iamgini/scripts/port-checker/port-checker.md

 ## Port Checker

-A simple script to verify the prereq ports are opened between nodes.
+A simple script to verify the required ports are opened between nodes before the deployment of multi-component/multi-node software stacks.

 ## Sample CSV